Winter is a great time of year to relax indoors, warm and dry to catch up on your garden reading and plan for the upcoming food growing season.

 I prefer a physical book vs. an eBook if I have the choice of either.
 Simply because I can flip through and find the relevant section I want to read quickly.
 As I spend quite a bit of time staring at computer screens at work and then at home working on this blog, I also enjoy having a break from screens to rest my eyes.

-Whenever you can I would recommend borrowing gardening books from the public library.
+If you’re on a tight budget or have no space for a large library of books, I would recommend borrowing gardening books from the public library.
 This is good for books that will just be a one-time read.
 However it has happened now twice to me that a book I borrowed from the library has been so useful that I bought the book online so I could always have it at my fingertips.

 You might also have friends who are gardeners and avid readers.
 Ask them if you can borrow books and in turn lend them your books.
 Just make sure you do return the books you borrow and get back the books you lend!